 The Location of Your Network

-The single greatest determining factor not only to how much installation costs, but also how difficult it is to accomplish.
+The greatest determining factor is not only the amount of installations cost but also how difficult it is to accomplish.
 Is fiber local or close to your office building?
 Or do you have to cross a state highway to extend fiber into your site?
 The nature of the physical terrain that the fiber needs to traverse to reach your building becomes significant.
 If you have to cross a state highway to bring the nearest fiber to your building, overcoming that obstacle will significantly impact the overall costs.
 Special use areas such as historical sites can often cause a problem for bringing fiber directly to your building.
-If there are any of these sites nearby your location, they could potentially impact the costs of fiber installation, depending on the route fiber needs to take to your facility.
+If there are any of these sites near your location, they could potentially impact the costs of fiber installation, depending on the route to your facility.

 Power for Fiber Technology

 How easily is sufficient power for fiber accessible from your telecommunications room?
-If there is ample power available, or if an emergency generator can be used to insure up-time of activated service, then you will save in fees that would require the introduction of additional power capabilities.
+If there is ample power available, or if an emergency generator can be used to ensure uptime of activated service, then you will save in fees that would require the introduction of additional power capabilities.

 Fiber Maintenance Costs